‘Friends’ Creator Marta Kauffman Admits She ‘Didn’t Do Enough’ For Diversity On Her Show

-Friends creator Marta Kauffman says she regrets not doing more for diversity on some of her earlier television shows.
+Friends creator Marta Kauffman said she regrets not doing more for diversity on some of her earlier television shows.
 The veteran showrunner, who created the long-running NBC hit alongside her pal David Crane, got emotional during the ATX TV…from the Couch panel as she spoke about some of her decisions in the early days of her career.

 “I wish I knew then what I know today,” Kauffman, 63, said as she began to tear up, per Page Six.
 “I just wish I knew then what I know now.
 I would’ve made very different decisions.”